pauky/fun/README.md

 # fun
 just for fun

-## use React, Webpack, Frozenui and ES6 to construct this project
+## Use React, Webpack, Frozenui and ES6 to construct this project!